pressdoc/prco-tracking-json/README.markdown

 How do we track correctly churned customers?
 How to handle refunds and chargebacks?
 (Right now we are firing negative copies of the same revenue event.)

-### 2. Create organization event

-Mostly used so we can see referrals.

-### 3. App visit

-Used to track retention.